Glycyrrhiza glabra l. Family: Fabaceae

 Heart failure or cardiac arrest

-You can even become poisoned from consuming too much real licorice-containing candy
+You can even become poisoned from eating too much candy that contains real licorice

 You shouldn’t take licorice if you have certain health issues.
-These include the following:
+These include:

 Low potassium levels (hypokalemia)